 Is medical marijuana legal in Texas?

 Yes.
 In 2015, the Compassionate Use Act made medicinal cannabis legal in Texas, though sales began in 2018.
 It is important to note that only low-THC, high-CBD cannabis is legal at this time.
+THC content may not exceed more than 1%.

 Is recreational marijuana legal in Texas?